Tamang Heritage Trail, where unexplored part of the Langtang National park has recently be...

 Langtang region treks- especially Kyangjing Gompa and passes- offer splendid views of Tibet mountains; Mt.
 Sishapangma and Mt.
 Sanjen.
 It is also famous for peak climbing such as Yala, Langshisa Ri (6427m) and many other mountains.

-Tamang Heritage Trail, which was recently opened in Langtang region, showcases Tamang and Tibetan culture, festivals and home stay facilities in Gatlang, Goljung and Briddim.
-Likewise, Helambu trek on the other hand offers the culture and lifestyle of Sherpa Hyolmo people in Shermathang, Tarkegyang, Kutumsang etc. and is usually accessed from and ends in Sundarijal or Melamchi bazaar.
+Tamang Heritage Trail, which was recently opened in the Langtang region, showcases Tamang and Tibetan culture, festivals and homestay facilities in Gatlang, Goljung, and Briddim.
+Likewise, Helambu trek, on the other hand, offers the culture and lifestyle of Sherpa Hyolmo people in Shermathang, Tarkegyang, Kutumsang etc. and is usually accessed from and ends in Sundarijal or Melamchi bazaar.